gregid/standard-resource/docs/resources/creating-resources.md

 ### Creating Multiple Resources

-There are two ways to create multiple resources at a time.
-The first way is to pass an array of resources:
+There are several ways to create multiple resources at a time.
+One way is to pass an array of resources:

 ```js